-In my last blog post, we looked at why conventional approaches to customer data unification fail marketers.
-Conventional approaches are typically deterministic, not marketer-facing, and hard to build, maintain and scale.
+Conventional approaches to customer data unification are typically deterministic, not marketer-facing, and hard to build, maintain and scale.
 Customer Data Platforms (CDPs) offer many improvements on all of these dimensions for Business-to-Consumer marketers.

 In this blog post, we look at CDPs, and focus on why Intelligent CDPs, in particular, are the ideal evolved solution for your customer data unification needs.

 What is a CDP?

 As per Wikipedia, a Customer Data Platform (CDP) is “a marketer-managed system that creates a persistent, unified customer database that is accessible to other systems.”
 This article from MarTech Today specifies the shared defining characteristics for CDPs:

 Employ a unified, persistent, single database for all customer behavioral, profile and other data, from any internal or external source;

 Utilize a consistent identifier that links all of a customer’s data; and

 Are fully accessible by external systems and are structured to fully support marketers’ needs for campaign management, marketing analyses, and business intelligence.